dpritchett/thanks-ruby/README.md

 TODO:

-- Add your donation linkt to the registry
+- Add your donation link to the registry
 - Cleaner gem listing code?

 Help wanted!
 This is free of course :)